dsusco/tp.net-armageddon.org/_site/_faqs/barrages.md

 Can a barrage claim a crossfire bonus?
 : Yes.

+If a unit is under multiple templates from the same barrage how many to hit rolls are rolled for it?
+: One.

 Do extra barrage templates have to be placed to get as many enemy units from the target formation under them as possible?
 : The rules are unclear here, but yes they do.
 This part, <q>and no line of fire, placement or range restrictions apply,</q> is referring to <q>Each weapon contributing to the barrage must be within range and have a line of fire to at least one unit under the template,</q> not <q>templates must be placed in such a way as to get as many enemy units from the target formation under them as possible.</q>